pixelant/pxa_social_feed/Documentation/Introduction/Index.rst

 Introduction
 ============

-This Extension helps you show Facebook, Instagram, Twitter or Youtube feeds on your website.
+This Extension helps you show Facebook, Instagram, Twitter or YouTube feeds on your website.

 .. _what-it-does: